haley-wyatt/CPE301_SwampCooler/README.md

 # CPE301_SwampCooler
-The repository for my CPE301 final project Spring'23
+This is the repository for my CPE301 final project Spring'23

+Team Name: N/A
+Team Members: Wyatt Haley